12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

-Like all communities, Oak Hill, Tennessee wants to keep its citizens safe.
+Like all communities, Oak Hill, Tennessee wants to keep its entire community safe.
 To minimize the risk of home invasions or incidents, the City of Oak Hill offers its citizens a free home security survey.
 All a citizen needs to do to obtain the free assessment is to send an email directly to the city’s Safety Coordinator Captain.
 He will then assess the citizen’s home’s strengths and weaknesses and suggest improvements if needed.
 The Oak Hill security assessment gives citizens direct access to its civic leads and demonstrates that their leaders care about their wellbeing and will work with them one-on-one to ensure their family and property are safe.

 How to Create a Personalized Home Assessment Offer in Your Community

-Step 1.
-Partner with law enforcement.
+Step 1: Partner with law enforcement.
 Work in conjunction with your local law enforcement or public safety office to establish such a program.

-Step 2.
-Identify a dedicated contact to field requests.
+Step 2: Identify a dedicated contact to field requests.
 Ideally, it will be a senior-level member of your local law enforcement team.

-Step 4.
-Build a digital form.
+Step 4: Build a digital form.
 To expedite the receipt and scheduling of requests, integrate a request form or scheduling calendar into your civic website’s program information page.

-Step 5.
-Promote the program.
+Step 5: Promote the program.
 Promote the availability of the program using all available marketing channels, including your local media, subscriber email lists, social media, signage posted in local offices, etc.

-Step 6.
-Right-size your staffing model.
+Step 6: Right-size your staffing model.
 Once your public safety office is fielding requests, monitor the total number of appointments being scheduled weekly and adjust your staffing model as needed to ensure adequate program management.

 3. Citizen Opinion Polls, Radnor, PA